Zinbo/software-dev-repository/content/posts/Architecture/index.md

 BASE is often used to describe the properties of NoSQL databases.
 In comparison with the CAP theorem, BASE chooses availablity over consistency.
 - Basically Available - the system guarantees availability
-- Soft state - the state of the system masy change over time, even without input.
+- Soft state - the state of the system may change over time, even without input.
 - Eventual Consistency - the system will become consistent over a period of time, given that the system doesn't receive input during that period.

 ## Key-value store